-SUBJECT TO COMPLETION, DATED MARCH 17, 2021
+SUBJECT TO COMPLETION, DATED

-3,800,000 American Depositary Shares
+American Depositary Shares

-Representing 7,600,000 Ordinary Shares
+Representing Ordinary Shares

 This is the initial public offering of American depositary shares, or ADSs, by Hywin Holdings Ltd., a Cayman Islands exempted company with limited liability whose principal place of business is in Shanghai, China.
-We are offering 3,800,000 ADSs, (or 4,370,000 ADSs if the underwriters exercise their over-allotment option in full) on a firm commitment basis.
-Each ADS represents two ordinary shares, par value US\$0.0001 per share.
-We expect that the initial public offering price will be between US\$10 and US\$12 per ADS.
+We are offering ADSs, (or ADSs if the underwriter exercises its over-allotment option in full) on a firm commitment basis.
+Each ADS represents ordinary shares, par value US\$0.0001 per share.
+We expect that the initial public offering price will be between US\$ and US\$ per ADS.